spencer-shadley/completed-class/resources/interviews.md

 #### Meetups

 - Your classmates!
-This is the best resource you have, stay in touch with everyone.
+This is a great resource, stay in touch with everyone.
 Practice mock interviews with each other and challenge each other to keep pushing towards a software engineering job!

 - [Junior Dev Struggle Bus](https://juniordevstrugglebus.com/)